 The same rule applies here.
 Whether your interview is in-person or via webcam, you want to make a solid first impression on your interviewer.
 Make sure you are well-groomed and energized (that means getting a good night's sleep, too).

 2) Get there early.
-Without a doubt, this is the second most important factor to acing an interview.
+Without a doubt, this is the second most important factor in acing an interview.
 At any job, you will be required to show up for work on time for your scheduled shifts.
 We recommend getting there at least half an hour early.
-You may need time for parking, or filling out additional forms prior to the interview process.
+You may need time for parking or filling out additional forms prior to the interview process.
 Simply being punctual shows a lot about your desire to get the job – as well as character and responsibility.

 With a college interview, punctuality is just as important.
 Gaining admission is a competitive process, and scheduling an interview must often be done months in advance.
 If you miss your interview, you might not get another shot.
 With college interviews, you may even want to give yourself more than 30 minutes before arrival.
 Campuses can be huge, and you may need to look around to find out where to go.
 In addition, most colleges and universities require a parking pass, so you may also need to arrive early to obtain a temporary one.
 The bottom line is this – leave yourself plenty of time for anything that might come up (weather, traffic, etc.)!